EFSC Board of Trustees

 DR. KristinE Zonka

 Dr. Zonka currently serves as Administrator and Health Officer for the Florida Department of Health in Brevard County.
 A dedicated public servant and community leader, she is a foundation member of the Space Coast Health Foundation and a member of the Health Council of East Central Florida Board.
 Zonka also previously served as a Brevard County Commissioner.
 She holds an associate degree in nursing from Keiser University and both a master’s degree and Doctor of Nursing Practice from Frontier Nursing University.
-Gov. DeSantis appointed Zonka to the Eastern Florida State College Board of Trustees in October 2025.
+Gov. Ron DeSantis appointed Zonka to the EFSC Board of Trustees in October 2025.